|

 9th May We are busy planning our open day. it happens to

 coincide with the Big Green Picnic.
-As we are on the cycle path from Newport to Merston we thought it would be a good idea to tie in with their council project but
+As we are on the cycle path from Newport to Merstone we thought it would be a good idea to tie in with their council project but

 understandably they didn't want to detract the emphasis from their own project.
 So we have decided to take a stand and tell people they can visit us after they have been